 UPD 2022 After two years of development, fixing bugs, adding features of various size (like dealing with browser history) whole codebase of TwinSpark is still a bit over a thousand lines of code.
 Which is manageable for a team of any size in any scenario - fixing a bug you encounter in a “framework” of that size isn’t hard, unlike with tens-of-thousands lines of code stuff frontend is peppered with right now.

 We need to look at it from two sides: if it’s good for developers and if it’s good for users.
 React was great at former and terrible at later.

 Now it’s 40KB of minified non-gzipped JS (TwinSpark, analytics, some behavior, IntersectionObserver polyfill) and 350KB of HTML.
 Two orders of magnitude difference and even HTML is smaller!
 This is just like Christmas in childhood!

 The good news is that the development process did not change that much!
-We’re still writing components that query necessary data from site-wide memory store (and make a call to API when needed), but they are executed only on the server.
-We effectively piggy-backend on our previous architecture, and this gives us the perfect ability to render “partial” HTML - since components do not wait for some “controller” to give them all necessary data.
+We’re still writing components that query necessary data from site-wide memory store (and make a call to API when needed), but as components are rendered on the server, those queries are also executed only on the server.
+We effectively piggy-backed on our previous architecture, and this gives us the perfect ability to render “partial” HTML - since components quite independent of each other and do not have to wait for some “controller” to give them all the necessary data.
 This is what allowed us to have both React and non-React versions to co-exist and make an A/B test without writing the markup twice.

 It took us four months since the first experiments to release.
 Not exactly the amount of time I imagined when we started (“should take two to three weeks at most!”), heh, but we were not exclusively doing that.
 It still took a lot of time and energy to remove React-isms from the code and wrangle our app to be a server-side citizen.
 It still could use some polishing, but we decided to release it despite that just to cut it short.
 And A/B test showed that we were right — especially for Android phones.